hugoArregui/git-partial-lint/README.md

 ##Contributing

 Just send me a pull request!
-If you add a new rule please make sure to add a test for it, so I don't have to install the linter you chose to use.
+If you add a new rule please make sure to add a test for it, so I don't have to install the linter myself.

 <a name="license"></a>
 ##License